VaLeXaR/wp-multilang/readme.txt

 - WP Maintenance

 == Known issues ==
 Function 'get_page_by_title' not working, because in title field are stored titles for all languages.
+Added function 'wpm_get_page_by_title'.
 Function 'get_term_by' for search term by name works partly.
 The search is not in full coincidence but through 'LIKE'.

 == Installation ==